Skip to content

 Travel Information

-On charter flights, soft-sided luggage weighing up to 20kg or 44lb per person is allowed.
-We recommend packing lightweight, neutral-colored clothing that is versatile for day and night.
+On charter flights into the Okavango Delta, soft-sided luggage up to 20kg (44lb) per person is required.
+We recommend packing lightweight, neutral-colored clothing that’s comfortable for day and night activities in Botswana’s wilderness.

 CLIMATE & TEMPERATURES (1)